 Fibrocystic changes generally begin when women are in their 20s or 30s and usually last until menopause.
 For a small number of women, the condition worsens over the years, causing constant pain and lumpiness.
 In general, some of the lumps become permanent and may or may not shrink after menopause.

 Some women with fibrocystic changes develop cysts in their breasts.
-A cyst is a fluid-filled sac that is usually smooth, firm, movable, and sometimes tender—like a water balloon without the water.
+A cyst is a fluid-filled sac that is usually smooth, firm, movable, and sometimes tender.
 The cyst will generally enlarge before the menstrual period and shrink afterwards.
 A large cyst may be round and feel like an eyeball when pressed with the eyelid closed.

 If you are concerned about a lump, your healthcare provider can determine whether or not it warrants further attention.
 Determining whether a lump is a cyst or something more serious can be determined by a simple office procedure known as fine needle aspiration.
 A fine-gauge needle is inserted into the lump and fluid is withdrawn.